 For PE, a white t-shirt and black gym shorts are required.
-You can purchase a school t-shirt from the school office.
-In line with West Lothian Council dress code policy for school children, we ask that pupils do not wear sports tops associated with particular football teams or which carry inappropriate logos.
+In line with West Lothian Council dress code policy for school children, we ask that pupils do not wear sports tops associated with particular football teams.
 Children are encouraged to keep PE kit and soft shoes in school for use at any time.
 In the interests of safety and security, the wearing of jewellery is discouraged, particularly hooped and dangly earrings.